Northland Emergency Services Trust: Helicopters

-The Northland Rescue Helicopter has a longer range (3hrs 10mins standard or 5hrs 30mins with a spare tank fitted), is faster (155 knots) and has more room inside than any other rescue helicopter in New Zealand.
+The Northland Rescue Helicopter fleet has a longer range (3hrs 10mins standard or 5hrs 30mins with a spare tank fitted), is faster (155 knots) and has more room inside than any other rescue helicopter in New Zealand.
 Its operational range covers a radius of 270 km from its base, making it suitable for all of Northland, extending south beyond Auckland, and offshore work.
 The helicopters are set up to allow two pilots, two patients on horizontal stretchers and four medical support staff to occupy the cabin.

 Fundraising

 Funds for NEST are collected through annual appeals, sponsored by Northpower and Top Energy.